rhayes777/PyAutoFit/README.rst

 PyAutoFit
 =========

-**PyAutoFit** is a Python-based probablistic programming language that allows Bayesian inference techniques to be straightforwardly integrated into scientific modeling software. **PyAutoFit** specializes in:
+**PyAutoFit** is a Python-based probablistic programming language that allows complex model fitting techniques to be straightforwardly integrated into scientific modeling software. **PyAutoFit** specializes in:

 - **Black box** models with complex and expensive log likelihood functions.